scoder/lupa/README.rst

    Values below or equal to 0 mean no limit.

-There is always some memory used by the LuaRuntime itself (around ~20KiB, depends on your lua version and other factors) which is excluded from all calculations unless specifying ``total=True``.
+There is always some memory used by the LuaRuntime itself (around ~20KiB, depending on your lua version and other factors) which is excluded from all calculations unless you specify ``total=True``.

 .. code:: python